 Day 17: Bhimashankar darshan Rushmeshwar darshan

-Day 18: Rushmeshwar darshan Trumbkeshwar darshan and night at Mumbai
+Day 18: Rushmeshwar darshan Trimbakeshwar darshan and night at Mumbai

-Day 19: Trumbkeshwar darshan and night at Mumbai, Mumbai Indore by flight
+Day 19: Trimbakeshwar darshan and night at Mumbai, Mumbai Indore by flight

 Day 20: Mumbai Indore by flight Mahakal darshan local sightseeing a vajjan